 decided to pour out an abundance on me–all within about 48 hours.

 Last week, I found a machine on Craig’s List, about 100 miles away.
 It wasn’t a treadle, not even in any type of cabinet or case, but it was only $15 and they said it worked.
 It was also the only other model Singer made with the same motor as the one on dad’s machine–that didn’t work.
 I figured if the motor worked, even if I didn’t like the machine, or it didn’t run, I wasn’t out anything.
 They were right.
 She worked beautifully.
 Just needed a bit of cleaning–and probably some sort of case would be nice.
 I was now the owner of a 1952 Singer 15-91.
+I named her Louise, after my sister’s middle name, who was born in 1951 (close enough,) and passed in 1965.

 The next day, I ran into a friend.
 She had noticed my old sewing machine posts, and told me she had one in her garage if I wanted to come look.
 If I wanted it, we could set up a trade (for essential oils).
 She didn’t know if it was treadle or not.
 It was buried in their garage.
 No treadle.
 But a cute little 1956 99K in a cabinet.
 I decided to take it, clean her up and see what she’d do.
+I had to name her Roxie Anne. 🙂 She came from a Roxanne, Anne is the 5th top name in the 1950’s, in Scotland where this machine was made, and my middle name.

 Not 24 hours later.
 I received a phone call from my dad’s wife’s daughter.
 She’d been talking to my dad and he told her about my machines.
 She has her husband’s grandmother’s machine.
 She doesn’t sew or have room for it, and no daughters or daughter-in-laws to pass it on to.
 She’d love to give it to me.
 It’s a…